rockettheme/docs/Docs/wordpress/themes/audacity/particle_audio.md

 ## Introduction

-The **Audio Player** particle enables you quickly and easily add embedded audio content to your page.
+The **Audio Player** particle enables you to quickly and easily add embedded audio content to your page.

 Here are the topics covered in this guide: